saudiwin/saudiwin.github.io/content/project/islam-sec.md

 +++
 # Date this page was created.
-date = "2017-08-05"
+date = "2018-08-08"

 # Project title.
-title = "Islamist-Secularist Polarization during the Arab Uprisings"
+title = "When Groups Fall Apart: Measuring Transnational Polarization with Twitter from the Arab Uprisings"

 # Project summary to display on homepage.
-summary = "The Arab Uprisings set off lingering resentment between secularists and Islamists.
-We show how to measure and better understand this phenomenon using IRT modeling and cross-national Twitter datasets."
+summary = "Employing a massive dataset of Tweets from 2013 and a new cross-national and dynamic IRT ideal point model, we identify the distinction between polarization happening within a country's borders and polarization influenced by events in other countries."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "is_sec_sq.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["fixed effects",'methodology','time series cross section','TSCS']
+tags = ["twitter","methodology","IRT-VAR","IRT"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""